alex-h-tang/kosmoscope/README.md

 - “Next Launch” — jump the simulation clock to the next queued mission.

 - Auto HUD — launch info appears automatically at T-0 and hides when the vehicle is removed.

+- Space mission description is displayed when the rocket reaches orbit

 - Clickable flags — one flag per unique launch site (de-duped by rounded lat/lon), with country-specific icons: